 05th January 2015

-They handed almost £4 million of contracts to Zaun’s integrated high-security perimeter event overlay specialist team to design, manufacture, install and decommission a broad range of temporary high-security fencing systems across the Glasgow 2014 sites, including Tier One venues.
+They handed almost £4 million of contracts to Zaun’s integrated high-security perimeter event overlay specialist team to design, manufacture, install and decommission a broad range of temporary high-security fencing systems across Glasgow 2014 sites, including Tier One venues.

 Glasgow Games procurers ordered several thousand metres of two of Zaun’s principal temporary high-security fencing systems, hundreds of vehicle and pedestrian gates to suit each system and bespoke above ground and system-mounted CCTV columns incorporated into the fencing lines.